Interacts

 When a host presents a graphical user interface to an image effect, it may optionally give it the chance to draw its own custom GUI tools and to be able to interact with pen and keyboard input.
 In OFX this is done via the OfxInteract suite, which is found in the file ofxInteract.h.

-Hosts might not be able to support interacts, to indicate this, two properties exist on the host descriptor which an effect should examine at description time so as to determine its own behaviour.
-These are…
+Hosts might not be able to support interacts.
+To indicate this, two properties exist on the host descriptor which an effect should examine at description time so as to determine its own behaviour.
+These are:

-An interact instance cannot exist without a plugin instance, an interact’s instance, once created, is bound to a single instance of a plugin until the interact instance is destroyed.
+An interact instance cannot exist without a plugin instance.
+An interact’s instance, once created, is bound to a single instance of a plugin until the interact instance is destroyed.

-All interacts of the same type share openGL display lists, even if they are in different openGL contexts.
+When using OpenGL, all interacts of the same type share openGL display lists, even if they are in different openGL contexts.

 All interacts of the same type will have the same pixel types (this is a side effect of the last point), this will always be double buffered with at least RGB components.
 Alpha and the exact bit depth is left to the implementation.